-In this paper we considered for the first time whether voluntary legal standards are complements or substitutes with country level required legal standards.
-Our empirical context was the case of UCITS.
-We reviewed the specific context of UCITS and conjectured that voluntary adoption of legal standards could either be complementary to country level legal protections or substitutes for the absence of poor legal protections offered in a country.
-The legal substitute hypothesis predicted that voluntary standards meet investor interests and demand for better legal systems not offered at the required country level.
-The legal complements legal hypothesis conjectured that fund managers seek to minimize costs associated with maintaining the level of voluntarily adopted legal standards.
-Legal complements may either be attributable to ease of enforcement, or the fact that fund managers give up relatively more insider benefits in poor legal standards countries by voluntarily adopting higher standards above the minimum required at law.
+This paper is the first to consider whether voluntary legal standards are complements or substitutes with country-level required legal standards.
+Our empirical context is the case of the UCITS.
+We review the specific UCITS context and conjecture that the voluntary adoption of legal standards can be either complementary to country-level legal protections or substitutes for the absence of a country's poor legal protections.
+The legal substitute hypothesis predicts that voluntary standards meet investor interests and demand for better legal systems not offered at the required country level.
+The legal complement legal hypothesis conjectures that fund managers seek to minimize costs associated with maintaining the level of voluntarily adopted legal standards.
+Legal complements may be attributable to either ease of enforcement or the fact that fund managers give up relatively more insider benefits in countries with poor legal standards by voluntarily adopting higher standards above the minimum required by law.

-Based on a complete sample of 1342 bond funds and 2777 of equity funds established between 2001 and 2007, and cross-border notifications over the 2001 to 2010 period, the data indicate support for the legal complements hypothesis and not the legal substitutes hypothesis.
+Based on a complete sample of 1342 bond funds and 2777 of equity funds established between 2001 and 2007 and cross-border notifications during 2001-2010, the data support the legal complement hypothesis and not the legal substitute hypothesis.
 That is, the data indicate voluntary investor protection is more likely to spread to countries with higher legal standards.
 The evidence herein is both economically significant and statistically robust.
-Voluntary investor protection mechanisms are not a substitute for poor laws in a country; rather, better legal conditions stimulate the voluntary adoption of investor protection mechanisms to protect investors over and above that which is the minimal requirement in a country.
-Our robustness analyses showed that this central finding was not attributable to matters related to enforcement.
-Rather, UCITS funds spread to countries with stronger antidirector rights (for equity funds) and stronger creditor rights (for bond funds) since the costs of doing so are smaller as a UCITS funds in terms of giving up insider benefits.
-This finding herein is an important one, as it indicates how and where voluntary investor protection mechanisms spread around the world to better inform policymakers and investors.
-Further it sheds light on the pronounced role of legal conditions for corporate governance in the spirit of La Porta et al. (1998, 2000), and suggests that better country level corporate governance and legal standards encourages further voluntary adoption of standards that exceed that at the country level.
+Voluntary investor protection mechanisms are not a substitute for a country's poor laws; rather, better legal conditions stimulate the voluntary adoption of investor protection mechanisms to protect investors over and above a country's minimum legal requirements.
+Our robustness analyses show that this central finding is not attributable to enforcement-related matters.
+Rather, UCITS funds spread to countries with stronger anti-director rights (for equity funds) and stronger creditor rights (for bond funds) since the costs of doing so are lower as a UCITS fund in terms of giving up insider benefits.
+This finding is an important one, since it indicates how and where voluntary investor protection mechanisms spread around the world to better inform policymakers and investors.
+Further, it sheds light on the pronounced role of legal conditions for corporate governance in the spirit of La Porta et al. (1998, 2000) and suggests that better country-level corporate governance and legal standards encourage the further voluntary adoption of standards that exceed those at the country level.

 Further research could examine the substitutability versus complementary of voluntary standards and legal systems in other empirical contexts.
-While it may be the case that there are unique features of the UCITS regime that drive our results herein, we do not have any reason to believe this is the case at this stage.
+While unique features of the UCITS regime may be driving our results herein, we have no reason to believe this is the case at this stage.
 Nevertheless, additional research in other financial contexts would provide more empirical support and theoretical insights.
-As well, research in other contexts such as environmental or other non-financial contexts would be fruitful.
+In addition, research in other contexts such as environmental or other non-financial contexts would be fruitful.
 This type of research would better inform investors and policymakers alike.